 Chewing on ice may seem like a harmless zero-calorie way to keep cool but it can lead to enamel damage.
 Like all hard foods, chewing on ice cubes can cause chips and cracks to your teeth and create a passageway for bacteria to get in and cause infections.

-Aside from the potential for dental damage, chewing or craving ice can also be a sign of a larger health concern such an iron deficiency, or an eating disorder.
+Aside from the potential for dental damage, chewing or craving ice can also be a sign of a larger health concern such as an iron deficiency.

 Keeping Your Mouth Protected